d2l-ai/d2l-en/chapter_computer-vision/neural-style.md

 ## [**Reading the Content and Style Images**]

 First, we read the content and style images.
-By printing out the image coordinate axes, we can see that they have different dimensions.
+From their printed coordinate axes, we can tell that these images have different sizes.

 ```{.python .input}
 %matplotlib inline